Why would you want to work in our office as a Graduate Assistant? Read below about the experiences our Graduate Assistants are having in the UAC!

 Being a GA is a wonderfully engaging experience.
 Thus far I have met and gotten to work with knowledgeable advisors who put students first.
 Each day I get the opportunity to work with students pursuing a variety of majors, which is expanding my knowledge of programs.
 My confidence working with students continues to grow and I am able to apply my learning from class in my assistantship.
 The best part is being able to equip students with knowledge to help them maneuver campus resources and develop plans that direct them toward academic success.

-Annie Bigby, Current Graduate Assistant
+Annie Bigby, Former Graduate Assistant

 How does the Higher Education Master’s program connect with this position?